leopardslab/gocloud/README.md

    export ClientX509CertURL =  "xxxxxxxxxxxx"
    ```

-6. You are all set to you gocloud!
+6. You are all set to use gocloud!

 ## Development setup